oracle/python-oracledb/doc/src/user_guide/sql_execution.rst

   Note the ``size`` parameter only affects the number of rows returned to the application, not to the internal buffer size used for tuning fetch performance.
-That internal buffer size is controlled only by changing :attr:`Cursor.arraysize`, see :ref:`tuningfetch`.
+That internal buffer size is controlled only by changing :attr:`Cursor.arraysize` or :attr:`oracledb.defaults.arraysize
+  <Defaults.arraysize>`, see :ref:`tuningfetch`.

 - If all of the rows need to be fetched and can be contained in memory, the method :meth:`Cursor.fetchall()` can be used.